Pet Insurance Blog

 An example of cost savings with pet insurance for an older pet.

 Pet insurance is worth it for older cats as well.
-Cats can reach their senior years as early as age 7, as this is when their bodies begin to experience certain biological changes.
-That said, cats often live to be 16 or 17 years of age, and some domestic cats can even live to be 20 years old.
+Cats can reach their senior years as early as age 7, when their bodies begin to undergo certain biological changes.
+That said, cats often live to be 16 or 17 years of age, and some domestic cats can even live up to 20 years old5.

 Does pet insurance cover euthanasia?

 Some, but not all, pet insurance companies cover euthanasia.
 You can find ones that do through Pawlicy Advisor.
-After generating your list of top recommended plans, go to the “Coverage Details” tab and scroll down to the “Other” section.
+After generating your list of top recommended plans, go to the “Coverage Details” button and click.
 This section will provide details about whether the pet insurer offers coverage of alternative and experimental treatments, as well as euthanasia.

 In most cases, euthanasia isn’t covered unless recommended by a veterinarian.
 Some plans may also cover extraneous costs associated with end-of-life care.
-For example, you can obtain coverage for cremation or burial costs through ASPCA Pet Insurance below, as seen below.
+For example, you can obtain coverage for euthanasia through ASPCA Pet Health Insurance, as seen below.

 Confirm whether euthanasia is covered in the policy details.